camjw/Bank-Tech-Test/README.md

 - The transactions should appear in reverse chronological order
 - There should be a header to the table which looks like `date || credit || debit || balance`
 - Either the credit or debit column should contain a single space if the transaction is a deposit or withdrawal respectively.
-- The balance should be updated in each row
+- The balance should be updated in each row and shown to 2dp

 The balance specification doesn't include:
  - The name of the account holder